You may be able to claim Attendance Allowance if have an illness or disability, and need help with personal care or your day-to-day needs.

 Can I claim Attendance Allowance alongside Disability Living Allowance?

-No. If you already get Disability Living Allowance or Personal Independence Payment, you will continue to receive that benefit and you won’t be able to claim Attendance Allowance.
+No. If you already get Disability Living Allowance or Personal Independence Payment, you will continue to get that benefit and you won’t be able to claim Attendance Allowance.

 How is Attendance Allowance paid?